 Deep in the south of Coorg is a 180-year-old bungalow in the middle of verdant forests and fragrant coffee plantations.
 It’s another one among the heritage homestays in Coorg.
 Nestled in the valley of the Brahmagiri hills it offers its visitors a panoramic vista in the form of lush paddy fields, a gurgling stream and lots of beautiful birds.
 The hazy outline of the hills in the distance offers the perfect backdrop making it a picture-perfect setting for the perfect vacation in Coorg.

 The 180-year-old Kodava home has been beautifully preserved so that it hasn’t lost any of its old-world charm and regality.
-But it also ensures that it offers the utmost in comfort to its guests.
-The beautiful gardens and gazebo on the grounds are the perfect places for some soul searching or relaxing.
+But it also ensures that it offers the utmost comfort to its guests.
+The beautiful gardens and gazebo on the grounds are the perfect places for some soul-searching or relaxing.

 Tariff: Jade Homestay charges INR 1850/- per person per night and the cost is inclusive of breakfast and dinner.

 How To Reach: This heritage homestay gives you instructions to follow while taking the road from Bangalore.
 Click here for the route map.

 3. Experience Simple Pleasures Of Country Living: School Estate